jakemcc/jakemccrary.com/source/_posts/2016-06-11-tips-for-working-from-home.markdown

 crew vacuuming, air conditioning turning off, etc., that give a pretty strong signal that you should think about stopping.
 You don't have as many or as strong as signals when you are working remotely.
-There also isn't that spatial boundry between your office and your home.
+There also isn't that spatial boundary between your office and your home.

 You can search online and find many articles about how overwork is detrimental.
 You and your employer benefit if you are **not**